blender/blender/doc/python_api/rst/info_gotcha.rst

 ``bpy.context.object.pose.bones`` contains pose bones.
-This is where animation data resides, i.e. animatable transformations are applied to pose bones, as are constraints and ik-settings.
+This is where animation data resides, i.e. animatable transformations are applied to pose bones, as are constraints and IK-settings.

-Examples using :class:`bpy.types.PoseBone` in object or pose mode:
+Examples using :class:`bpy.types.PoseBone` in Object or Pose-Mode:

 .. code-block:: python

    # Gets the name of the first constraint (if it exists)
    bpy.context.object.pose.bones["Bone"].constraints[0].name

-   # Gets the last selected pose bone (pose mode only)
+   # Gets the last selected pose bone (Pose-Mode only)
    bpy.context.active_pose_bone

 .. note::

-   Notice the pose is accessed from the object rather than the object data, this is why blender can have 2 or more objects sharing the same armature in different poses.
+   Notice the pose is accessed from the object rather than the object data, this is why Blender can have two or more objects sharing the same armature in different poses.

 .. note::

-   Strictly speaking PoseBone's are not bones, they are just the state of the armature, stored in the :class:`bpy.types.Object` rather than the :class:`bpy.types.Armature`, the real bones are however accessible from the pose bones - :class:`bpy.types.PoseBone.bone`
+   Strictly speaking pose bones are not bones, they are just the state of the armature, stored in the :class:`bpy.types.Object` rather than the :class:`bpy.types.Armature`, yet the real bones are accessible from the pose bones via :class:`bpy.types.PoseBone.bone`.

 Armature Mode Switching
 -----------------------

-While writing scripts that deal with armatures you may find you have to switch between modes, when doing so take care when switching out of edit-mode not to keep references to the edit-bones or their head/tail vectors.
+While writing scripts that deal with armatures you may find you have to switch between modes, when doing so take care when switching out of Edit-Mode not to keep references to the edit bones or their head/tail vectors.
-Further access to these will crash blender so its important the script clearly separates sections of the code which operate in different modes.
+Further access to these will crash Blender so its important the script clearly separates sections of the code which operate in different modes.

-This is mainly an issue with editmode since pose data can be manipulated without having to be in pose mode, however for operator access you may still need to enter pose mode.
+This is mainly an issue with Edit-Mode since pose data can be manipulated without having to be in Pose-Mode, yet for operator access you may still need to enter Pose-Mode.

 Data Names